tiago-clementino/economy_simulation/README.md

-# Analysing the Effectiveness of Honesty Stimulating Solutions in Online Decentralized Markets
+# Analysing the Effectiveness of Honesty Stimulating Solutions in Online Decentralized Markets - An Agent-based Simulation Comparison
-## An Agent-based Simulation Comparison
+## SIMULATION CODE

 Online transactions involve protocols of exchange of values where an active party usually prepays for goods or services.
 The passive party may act dishonestly and never deliver the paid for goods or services.
 Incomplete transactions cause multi-billion dollars losses annually just for e-commerce.
 Centralized markets bypass this problem with a centralized intermediary auditor - e.g., Amazon.com.
 For decentralized markets - e.g., OpenBazaar - literature and practice have typically adopted solutions built around security deposits, reputation systems, or decentralized arbitrators.
 This article carries out a comparison, by means of agent-based simulation (ABS), among such decentralized solutions in the literature and also, our proposals for suitable combinations of their main features.
 One of the proposed combinations offers superior performance in terms of transactions completion rate (success), even with high rates of dishonesty among the population.
 The article contributes to ABS applications to the prototyping of decentralized transaction protocols in untrustworthy online environments.